Plan9-Archive/thp/README.md

 Perhaps I should have named it *awl* -- A Weekend Lisp, or *yawl* -- You Figure It Out.

+For that matter, it could also be said to be a “weakened” Lisp!

 It requires *libsexp*:
 https://bitbucket.org/dhoskin/libsexp